joaogabrielfer/hypr-overview/README.md

 ## Configuration

 All settings are optional and use the `plugin:hyproverview` namespace.

+Hyprland must load the plugin before evaluating your config for these keys to exist. `hyprpm enable ...` plus `hyprpm reload` is supported.
+Loading the plugin later from an autostart timer is too late for `hl.config({ plugin = {
+hyproverview = ... } })`.

 | option | default |
 | --- | --- |